The Seasider, shuttle and activities Ex Port

 Travelling by cruise ship is an amazing way to explore New Zealand.
 Cruise ships are a regular visitor to Dunedin's Port Chalmers throughout the summer months.
 We encourage all cruise passengers to book a shore excursion through the ship.
 The ships organised shore excursion is one of the most popular throughout New Zealand and takes you on a coastal journey along the picturesque Otago Harbour, experiencing Dunedin in a way only we can show you.
 The Seasider is also a great way to get from Dunedin back to your ship.

 The Seasider, shuttle from Port and activities

 After making your own way to the Dunedin Railway Station (details below) you will board the train to enjoy the stunning scenery of the Seasider.
 If you wish to choose one of these options we highly recommend booking in advance as the trains often sell out on days with a cruise ship in town.
-You can book through the book here button or contact us by email.
+You can book through the "Book Now" button or contact us by email.